The Cornwall We Want

 A lesson to be learned

-by Jen, almost 4 years ago
+by Jen, over 4 years ago

 There is a definite lesson to be learned from the lockdown.
 It was plain to see.
 There was far less pollution and the countryside flourished.
 But sadly, once again, our lives are about to be put at risk by tourists flooding here, possibly carrying the virus.
 They do every year and suddenly we don't count any more.
 Everything must be right for the tourists.
 And by tourists I mean second homers as well who equally cause damage and destruction.
 So a plea from my entire family.
 Cut back on the numbers which flood here and abuse us every year.
 Tax...
 Continue reading